-384 pages | 6 x 9 | 7 illus.
+344 pages | 6 x 9 | 7 illus.

-A volume in the Jewish Culture and Contexts series
+A volume in the series Jewish Culture and Contexts

 View table of contents

 Examining two dozen Hebrew and Judeo-Arabic travel accounts from the mid-twelfth to the early sixteenth centuries, Martin Jacobs asks whether Jewish travelers shared Western perceptions of the Islamic world with their Christian counterparts.
 Most Jews who detailed their journeys during this period hailed from Christian lands and many sailed to the Eastern Mediterranean aboard Christian-owned vessels.
-However, Jacobs finds that their descriptions of the Near East subvert or reorient a decidedly Christian vision of the region.
+Yet Jacobs finds that their descriptions of the Near East subvert or reorient a decidedly Christian vision of the region.
 The accounts from the crusader era, in particular, are often critical of the Christian church and present glowing portraits of Muslim-Jewish relations.
 By contrast, some of the later travelers discussed in the book express condescending attitudes toward Islam, Muslims, and Near Eastern Jews.
 Placing shifting perspectives on the Muslim world in their historical, social, and literary contexts, Jacobs interprets these texts as mirrors of changing Jewish self-perceptions.
 As he argues, the travel accounts echo the various ways in which premodern Jews negotiated their mingled identities, which were neither exclusively Western nor entirely Eastern.

 Martin Jacobs is Associate Professor of Rabbinic Studies in the Department of Jewish, Islamic, and Near Eastern Languages and Cultures at Washington University in St. Louis.